ojo-codes/mark-fundamentals-proj--js-cli-game/README.md

 For those after a challenge, start from the original code and refactor it yourself before continuing.
 Otherwise, look at the code in the refactored version.
 Document your reflections on the game.

-When we translate this game to JavaScript, we will be focussing on a slightly simplified version by removing the effects of the `difficulty` (i.e. we will make the game always show the jumbled word indefinitely, without the `poof` of it disapearing in later categories).
-Begin by removing this feature from the python version.
+If you start from the original code, then please simplify it whilst refactoring: remove the effects of `difficulty` (we want it to always show the jumbled word indefinitely, without the it disapearing after a timer in later categories).

 ## Exercise 1: Setting the acceptance criteria